The new consoles from Microsoft, Nintendo and SonyJune 14, 2013 @ 12:29 pm

 _ Wii U (Nintendo)

-The Japanese gaming company launched the Wii U, the follow-up to its popular Wii, in November, making it the only new console out for last year's holiday season.
+In November, the Japanese gaming company launched the Wii U, the follow-up to its popular Wii.
+That made Wii U the only new console out for last year's holiday season.
 The console features a tablet-like controller with a touch screen, called the GamePad, which can be used to control games on the TV set or to play games separately, as you would on a regular tablet computer.
 It also allows someone with a GamePad to have a different experience with a game than someone playing it at the same time with a regular Wii controller.